Australia is so much more than kangaroos and cuddly koalas.

 Photo Credit: Brooke Lark

 If you’ve had a long day of classes but still want to take in your new surroundings, experiencing Australia by food is never a bad idea.
 You’ll find cuisine from England and Ireland, a result of British colonialism, but the food scene is seriously multicultural with influences from East Asia and the Mediterranean.
-On a single block you might find fish and chips, Vietnamese pho, Greek gyros and other foods you’ve never tried before.
+On a single block, you might find fish and chips, Vietnamese pho, Greek gyros and other foods you’ve never tried before.

 Sampling a bit of each is encouraged.

-Again, asking your new local friends, coworkers and neighbors will often point you to some of the area’s best spots to indulge.
+Again, asking your new local friends, coworkers and neighbours will often point you to some of the area’s best spots to indulge.
 With new restaurants and bars opening up every week, you’ll never have a shortage of fresh menus to sample.

 It’s bigger than beaches, hikes and food